IBM/solsa/README.md

 # SolSA

-The SolSA programming model is intended to ease the development and deployment of cloud-native applications.
-It makes it possible to compose existing services (cloud services, cloud functions, container-based services) into new services and applications.
-In particular, any REST service can be composed over.
+The SolSA programming model is intended to ease the _development_, _deployment_, and _consumption_ of cloud-native services and applications.

-A SolSA service is defined by means of a Javascript module.
+SolSA makes it possible to compose existing services (cloud services, cloud functions, container-based services) into new micro-services and applications.
+A SolSA service is defined by means of a Node.js module.
 From this code, SolSA builds and publishes the service as a container image, prepares the deployment of the service and its dependencies as a list of kubernetes resource definitions (a yaml file), and produces an SDK for invoking the service.

-SolSA leverages kubernetes operators to manage services both inside and outside of kubernetes.
+SolSA leverages Kubernetes operators to manage the life cycle of services both inside and outside of Kubernetes.

-The Javascript code for a service definition includes declarations for the service being composed over as well as configuration parameters for a service instance.
-SolSA leverages these declarations to construct a complete yaml description of a service instance, its (transitive) dependencies, and the configurations of all the services involved.
+The SolSa source code includes declarations for the service being composed over as well as configuration parameters.
+SolSA leverages these declarations to construct a complete yaml description of a service instance, its transitive dependencies, and the configurations of all the services involved.

 Service APIs are defined by means of Javascript function declarations.
 Service invocations are just function calls.
-SolSA relieves the developer from having to worry about communication protocols.
+SolSA relieves the developer from having to worry about REST APIs, routes, containers, etc.

 ## Installation